Dabigatran: Adverse effects

 The most commonly reported side effect of dabigatran is gastrointestinal upset.
 When compared with people anticoagulated with warfarin, patients taking dabigatran had fewer life-threatening bleeds, fewer minor and major bleeds, including intracranial bleeds, but the rate of gastrointestinal bleeding was significantly higher.
 Dabigatran capsules contain tartaric acid, which lowers the gastric pH and is required for adequate absorption.
 The lower pH has previously been associated with dyspepsia; some hypothesize that this plays a role in the increased risk of gastrointestinal bleeding.
 If a small amount of GI bleeding is diagnosed, the clinicians may consider adding H2 receptor inhibitor (H2RA), proton pump inhibitors (PPIs) and mucosal protective agent.
 In severe bleeding, measures include discontinuation of dabigatran immediately, and administration of prothrombin complex concentrate, packed red blood cells, fresh frozen plasma, the use of specific reversal agents such as idarucizumab for dabigatran, and emergency endoscopic management.

 A small but significantly increased risk of myocardial infarctions (heart attacks) has been noted when combining the safety outcome data from multiple trials.
+However, conflicting evidence from another review suggested that dabigatran might not substantially increase the risk of heart attacks, or if it does, then the associated risk is relatively low.

-Reduced doses should be used in those with poor kidney function.
+For patients with moderately reduced kidney function, lower dabigatran doses are recommended due to increased drug exposure and bleeding risk.
+Alternative anticoagulants should be considered in severe kidney impairment due to insufficient safety and efficacy data.

 Dabigatran intake has also been reported to cause esophageal injury or esophagitis.
-In a 2016 study by Toya et al, roughly 20% of patients suffered esophageal mucosa damage.
+In a 2016 study by Toya et al., roughly 20% of patients suffered esophageal mucosa damage.
 It has been theorized that the tartaric-acid core in the drug adheres and damages the esophagus, and then the damaged esophageal mucosa exfoliates after peristalsis.
 Additionally, patients with limited mobility, reduced salivary secretion, and low water consumption will increase the possibility of contact by dabigatran with the esophageal mucosa.